 His early training consisted of 13 years of private, classical study with Earl Ricker of Sterling, IL.
 Ricker was one of the first to offer group piano instruction, and Bill benefited greatly from playing with four other young piano students.
 After college, Bill decided that he wanted to continue playing the piano, and this decision led him to undertake a journey into playing jazz.
 Below you'll see the stops on this journey:

-Currently studying with Jim Trompeter
+Studied most recently with Jim Trompeter

 Directed Warren Twp High School pit bands--2012 & 2013--for Annie and Hairspray

 Played in the College of Lake County Monday Night Jazz Band, 82-84, 95-96, and 2006 to the present.
 While there, he has played with a host of guest artists, including Bobby Shew, Ashley Alexander, and Rich Matteson.

 Has taught jazz piano and improvisation privately 1996 to present